 The pandemic has had a significant impact on how front-line services have operated and how people have behaved.
-The combined impact of reduced contact with the public, significant limitations on travel and social contact, closure and strict restrictions in public spaces and recreational spaces, has led to almost all services experiencing unprecedented shifts in demand.
-This is reflected in the data since 2020, with that year considered highly irregular.
+With services experiencing unprecedented shifts in demand.
+This is reflected in the data since 2020.
 Many of the long-term impacts of the pandemic remain hidden, on an individual, community and society level.